manybots/manybots/README.md

 ## Tech Overview and warnings

 Manybots is based on Ruby on Rails.
-At this very early stage of release, please have Ruby 1.9.2+ working on your system before you get started.
+At this very early stage of release, please have Ruby 1.9.2+ and working installation of Ruby on Rails 3.2.2 on your system before you get started.
 To install Manybots, check out the Installation section of this document.

 Tech Overview:

-- Ruby on Rails 3.2.1
+- Ruby on Rails 3.2.2
 - sqlite3 database in development, expects postgres in production (this might change rapidly)
 - Redis database for workers (Resque gem used to manage workers)
 - API request data formatted in Activity Streams (JSON)